veebch/veebkeeb/README.md

 Some other shortcuts for commonly used apps were added (in the [apps](apps/) directory).

-## One Tweak Beyond

-You may want to use mappings tailored to your app of choice.
-The macropad uses a **ymdk/ymd09** board that can be remapped easily using [Vial](https://get.vial.today/).

 # Video

 There's a video of the macropad being used with Affinity photo [here](https://www.youtube.com/watch?v=vFSMz1mPoOg)